 - Visibly out of place, discolored, or misshapen

 Nursemaid's elbow, or pulled elbow, is a partial dislocation that is common in toddlers.
 The main symptom is pain so that the child doesn't want to use the arm.
-This dislocation can be easily treated in a doctor's office.
+This dislocation can be easily treated in your provider's office.

 First Aid